-I was tired of the opera, sick to death of Paris The sea of faces, the surging murmur of voices rang in my ears and roused in me a home-sick longing that was almost madness for the surging of the waters of the St. Lawrence, for a savage little voice that had suddenly fluttered down to immeasurable tenderness.

-Strange how persistently my first little love came up to my vision this night in the great gorgeous opera house, and haunted me with the imagined touch of her little tanned hand in mine.
+I was tired of the opera, sick to death of Paris.
+The sea of faces, the surging murmur of voices, rang in my ears and roused in me a longing that was almost madness for the surging of the waters of the St. Lawrence, for a savage little voice that had suddenly fluttered down to immeasurable tenderness.
+Strange how persistently this night my first little love came up to my vision in this great gorgeous opera house, and haunted me with the imagined touch of her little tanned hand in mine.
 I could almost feel its pressure.

 And her voice!
 I thought I heard it.
-It sang about my ears gently, ripplingly, and then, of a sudden, burst into passionate melody.
-So vivid was the memory of her that with my eyes closed I almost joined in that old French Canadian boat song.
+It sang about my ears gently, ripplingly, and then of a sudden burst into passionate melody.
+So vivid was the memory of her that with my eyes closed I almost joined in that old French Canadian boat song:

-Row brothers, row, the stream runs fast, The rapids are near, and the daylight's past.
+"Row, brothers, row, the stream runs fast, The rapids are near, and the daylight's past."

-One of my companions touched my arm, and I awoke to my surroundings, and turned to the stage.
+One of my companions pushed my arm, and I awoke to my surroundings, and faced about to the stage.
 My new love was standing there, and it was she who was singing the old boat song.
 Ah, how beautiful she was!
 How divine!
-Her eyes, her form, that bair-they took my breath and held me entranced.

-Unmindful of my horror-stricken friends, and the angry expostulations and motions of the audience, I leaned over the side of the box, and, frenzied, I called aloud to her.
+Her eyes, her form, that hair-they took my breath, and held me entranced.
+Unmindful of my horror stricken friends, and the angry expostulations and motions of the audience, I leaned over the side of the box and, frenzied, I called aloud to her.

 I saw her start.
-She looked up, her eyes met mine, and then-then she sang to me, to me only.
+She looked up, her eyes met mine, and then-then she sang to me, for me only.

-I snppose the audience thought me drunk-Englishmen are pigs in Parisians' eyes.
-I tried to go behind the scenes and see her, but these mad Parisians had gone wild over her.
+I suppose the audience thought me drunk-Englishmen are pigs in Parisians' eyes, any way.
+I tried to go back of the stage and see her, but these mad Parisians had gone wild over her.
 They were calling and shrieking her name aloud.